-Although the total estimated pile driving days for Alternative 3 have not changed from the Final EIS, exposure estimates for marine mammals would increase for most species based on new site-specific monitoring data for potential species presence and the new 2016 NMFS Guidance.
-The estimated exposures for harbor seals has decreased from the analysis in the 2016 Final EIS.
-However, the number of potential injury harassment exposures has increased to 155 because of the increase in the injury threshold distance from 5 meters to 252 meters (slightly greater than the distance under Alternative 2, at 217 meters).
-The 5-meter zone calculated in the 2016 Final EIS was small enough to be fully monitored but the increased size of the injury area in this SEIS is too large for monitors to detect marine mammals from entering the area and shutdown pile driving prior to potential injury exposures.
+Although the total estimated pile driving days for Alternative 3 have not changed from the Final EIS, exposure estimates for marine mammals would increase for most species based on new site-specific monitoring data for potential species presence and the new 2018 NMFS Guidance.
+The estimated exposures for harbor seals have decreased from the analysis in the 2016 Final EIS.
+However, the estimated exposures for potential injury harassment have increased to 155 because of the increase in the injury threshold distance from 5 meters to 252 meters (slightly greater than the distance under Alternative 2, at 217 meters).
+The 5-meter zone calculated in the 2016 Final EIS was small enough to be fully monitored but the increased size of the injury area in this SEIS is too large for monitors to detect marine mammals upon entering the area and shutdown pile driving prior to potential injury exposures.
 Table 3.4-7 updates the information from Table 3.4-2 in the 2016 Final EIS, and summarizes the changes in estimated exposure to individual species during pile driving to construct the Alternative 3 long pier configuration of the SPE.
-It should be noted that exposures estimates are to individual animals but it is likely that the same individual may be exposed repeatedly
+It should be noted that exposures estimates are to individual animals but it is likely that the same individual may be exposed repeatedly, rather than single exposures of unique individuals.